4W4I5/Semester-7-Notes/Blockchain/Finals Prep/Finals Prep Notes.md

 		- Contains all **4 Key Nodes**:
 			- **Wallet**, **Miner**, **Full Blockchain**, and **Network Routing**.
 	- **Full Blockchain Node**
-		- Does not perform mining or wallet operations but ensures data integrity and routing.
+		- Does not perform mining or wallet operations but ensures;
+			- Every transaction and block is stored and forwarded
 		- Includes:
 			- **Full Blockchain** and **Network Routing**.
 	- **Solo Miner**